 Architecture

 The courtyard of Thung La is spacious and airy, surrounded by trees and flowers native to the Gia Vien area.
-As water is considered a positive element in feng shui that brings luck to the owner, therefore the temple grounds are bordered by a tiny artificial canal painted with a green-red dragon signifying prosperity.
+As water is considered a positive element in feng shui that brings luck to the owner, the temple grounds are bordered by a tiny artificial canal painted with a green-red dragon signifying prosperity.
 According to the Bagua sign, to increase the prosperity of the temple there are little paths built to surround and focus on the well and express the holiness of this sacred location where “gods live”.

-The shrine itself is the temple’s major spiritual area.
-Inside is the main altar, with the uppermost tier honoring the three Mother Goddesses of Tứ Phủ (aka Four Palaces).
-A trait of Tu Phu is that the Thiên phủ (Heaven Palace) is ruled by the Mother Goddess of Heaven (Mẫu Thượng Thiên), considered beyond the reach of mere mortals and worshiped via the Mother Goddess of Earth (Mẫu Địa Phủ).
+Note: A trait of Tu Phu is that the Thiên phủ (Heaven Palace) is ruled by the Mother Goddess of Heaven (Mẫu Thượng Thiên), considered beyond the reach of mere mortals and worshiped via the Mother Goddess of Earth (Mẫu Địa Phủ).
 Hence it is usual in such temples that only 3 of the “High Goddesses” are represented in physical form.

 Đạo Mẫu